 C45.3 Each unclassified employeefaculty and unclassified professional faculty and/or unclassified professional will review, and must have the opportunity to discuss, her or his written evaluation with the individual who prepared it.
 Before the unit head/chair submits it to the next administrative level, each faculty or faculty or unclassified professional professional person employee must sign a statement acknowledging the opportunity to review and to discuss the evaluation and his/her relative position in the planned assignment of merit salary increases within the unit.
 Because the amount of funds available for merit increases is generally not known at this time, specific percentage increases will not normally be discussed.
-Within seven working days after the review and discussion, faculty and faculty and/or unclassified professionalsprofessionals employees-have the opportunity to submit written statements of unresolved differences regarding their evaluations by the unit head/chair to the unit head/chair and to the next administrative level.
+Within seven working days after the review and discussion, faculty and faculty and/or unclassified professionalsprofessionals employees-have the opportunity to submit written statements of unresolved differences regarding their evaluations by the unit head/chair to the unit head/chair_and to the next administrative level.
 The statement of unresolved differences should be attached to and maintained with the evaluation.

-Responsibilities of Unit/Department Heads/ChairsEvaluators
+Responsibilities of Unit/Department Heads/Chairs Evaluators

-C46.1 The unit head/chair will prepare by January 31, a written evaluation for each faculty and professional staff person, whether full or part-time, regularly or term_appointed faculty or unclassified professional person.
-Quantitative ratings may be used to summarize evaluative judgments, however, the basis for these judgments must be explained by a narrative account.
+C46.1 The unit head/chair will prepare by January 31, a written evaluation for each faculty and professional staff person, whether full or part-time, regularly or term. appointed faculty or unclassified professional person.
+Quantitative ratings may be used to summarize evaluative judgments; however, the basis for these judgments must be explained by a narrative account.
 The evaluation shall provide succinct assessments of effectiveness in performing each responsibility, and these statements must include summaries of the achievements and evidence that support these assessments.
 Those appointed to regular part-time positions must be evaluated; however, evaluations are not required for an individual on a term appointment, as defined in C11, even if that employee will be re-hired for another year.

 C46.2 The unit head/chair will recommend a salary adjustment for each person evaluated.
 The recommended percentage increases based on the annual evaluation for persons with higher levels of accomplishment shall exceed those for persons with lower levels of accomplishment.
-If merit salary categories are utilized, then the percentage recommended for persons in the first category will be higher than those for the second category, which in turn shall exceed those for level of accomplishment in the third category, etc. As a guide, average percentage increases in the highest category are expected to be about twice those in the lowest category; this ratio is expected to fluctuate both with the degree to which members of the unit differ in effectiveness and with the degree to which funds are available.
-These recommendations are made before the legislature has appropriated funds to support salary increases.
-Therefore, percentage increases should be projected and identified
+If merit salary categories are utilized, then the percentage recommended for persons in the first category will be higher than those for the second category, which in turn shall exceed those for level of accomplishment in the third category, etc. As a guide, average percentage increases in the highest category are expected to be about twice those in the lowest category; this ratio is

-Commented [MM31]: Cannot have mutual agreement to changes in job duties.
+Commented [MM33]: Cannot have mutual agreement to changes in job duties.
 Instead it will be discussed.

-Commented [JH32]: Not sure what to put here, but this seems important.
+Commented [JH34]: Not sure what to put here, but this seems important.
 Can job duties be changed with impunity.
 Must agreement between both parties be present, and should be communicated here?